 Benefits of GKS Korean Scholarship

 Korea is a famous study-abroad destination for students worldwide for many reasons.

 First, it is a fantastic place to explore.
 It is renowned for its technological advancements and courses at the top-ranked universities.

 With this program, you’ll be able to study at well-known universities.

 Since this is a 100% government-backed scholarship, it’s totally free.

 There is no cost associated with the scholarship program.
-This means that the selected students will not have to worry about living expenses either.
+This means the selected students will not have to worry about living expenses.
 That’s right!

 While we’re talking about benefits, it’s important to mention that a scholarship like this can significantly boost your CV.

 On top of all this, the Global Korea Scholarship can help you learn Korean.
 Getting TOPIK level 3 is a condition before enrolling in a degree program.

 You will improve your Korean language skills through immersion and practice with locals.
 This will sweeten your chances of finding Korean-speaking jobs.